-To Save Garden Space.
-For example, you can plant short-season crops in the same garden bed as longer season crops, that way you’ll be harvesting the short season crop before it competes with the long season crop.
+You can plant short-season crops in the same garden bed as longer season crops, that way you’ll be harvesting the short season crop before it competes with the long season crop.

 Learn more about short and long season crops in my article about Succession Planting.

-To deter garden pests.
 Certain crops planted near each other can help keep pests away and other plants can attract beneficial insects, which is just as helpful!

-To help each other grow.
 The third reason why companion plants do well together is that they provide added benefits.